xonq/mycotools/mycotools/README.md

 # INSTALL
 ## 1) Install miniconda3
 Miniconda3 is an environment manager that allows you to install your own `python` and isolate it from the system `python`.
 If you are using the Ohio Supercomputer Center (OSC) you can access conda by creating an environment as described at the top of [this link](https://www.osc.edu/resources/getting_started/howto/howto_add_python_packages_using_the_conda_package_manager).
+Then proceed to step 2.
 Otherwise, pay attention to the installation if you want to install to a specific path (e.g. `~/software/miniconda3`- make sure to include `miniconda3`).
 This keeps your home folder from getting cluttered.

 ```